SEO News: Google Suspends Request Indexing Feature and Updates Quality Rater Guidelines

 To learn how to get Google to index your site quickly despite the suspension of

-Request Indexing, check out this 13-step guide.
+Request Indexing, check out this (opens in a new tab).

 Google announced they disabled the “Request Indexing” feature in order to make infrastructure changes.